matn7/Google-Platform-Notes/flashcard/Microservices.md

 ```

 **Helm supports packaging of yaml files.**

 With the help of Helm, we can package all of the YAML manifest files belongs in to an application into a Chart.
 The same
 can be distributed into public or private repositories.

 **Helm supports easier installation.**

 With the help of Helm, we can setup/upgrade/rollback/remove entire microservices applications into K8s cluster with just
 1 command.
-No need to manually run kubectl apply command for each manifest file.
+No need to manually run 'kubectl apply' command for each manifest file.

 **Helm supports release/version management.**

 Helm automatically maintains the version history of the installed manifest.
 Due to that rollback of entire K8s cluster
 to the previous working state is just a single command anyway.